 But among all these flavours, is there an original Biryani of Delhi?

-According to Sohail Hashmi, a Delhi-based historian and writer, Turk-Mongol biryani, a possible origin, was a bland recipe made with meat and rice.
+According to Sohail Hashmi, a Delhi-based historian and writer, the original recipe was bland made with meat and rice.
 “In fact, chillies were not used in Indian cooking at all.
-The use of chili came with Indian housewives who brought it from Mongolian farmlands.”
+The use of chili came with Indian housewives who brought it from Portugese farmlands.”

 Delhi shares an old relationship with biryani, as it was perfected in the Mughal kitchen.
 For many, the original Delhi biryani is the Mughlai preparations from the narrow lanes of Old Delhi.
 According to one theory, Mumtaz Mahal, wife of Shah Jahan, visited the army barracks; she found that the Mughal soldiers looked undernourished.